 - Category 1 Gaming Assistants – employees who exercise a significant level of decision-making authority or who have significant supervisory or training responsibility

-- Category 2 Gaming Assistants – employees who exercise a significant level of decision-making authority or who have significant supervisory or training responsibility
+- Category 2 Gaming Assistants – employees who do not exercise a significant level of decision-making authority or who have significant supervisory or training responsibility

 - Trade unions – organizations that represent registered gaming assistants employed in or at a gaming site